-During 2017, IETC aims to develop a study on E-waste Management in ASEAN Countries, with the objective to analyse the current trends, management and gaps for e-waste and to drive recommendations for an ASEAN-wide strategy to improve e-waste management based on good practices, policies and technologies.
+During 2017, IETC aims to develop a study on 'E-waste Management in ASEAN Countries', with the objective to analyse the current trends, management and gaps for e-waste and to drive recommendations for an Association of Southeast Asian Nations (ASEAN)-wide strategy to improve e-waste management based on good practices, policies and technologies.
 Guidelines on the E-waste Management Technologies continue to be developed by IETC based on the available techniques and technologies for e-waste management including collection, storage, and primary and secondary dismantling for resource recovery and proper disposal of e-waste.